André Taylor

-André Taylor is an American scientist who is an Associate Professor of Chemical Engineering at the New York University Tandon School of Engineering.
+André Taylor is an American scientist who is an associate professor of chemical engineering at the New York University Tandon School of Engineering.
 Taylor works on novel materials for energy conversion and storage.
 He was awarded the Presidential Early Career Award for Scientists and Engineers in 2010, and named as one of The Community of Scholars' Most Influential Black Researchers of 2020.

 Early life and education

 Taylor attended Smith-Cotton High School in Missouri.
 As a high school student he spent a year as an exchange student in Spain.
-He played basketball and soccer, was a National Merit Scholar and member of the National Honor Society.
+He played basketball and soccer, and was a National Merit Scholar and member of the National Honor Society.
 He graduated in 1991 and moved to the Missouri University of Science and Technology to study chemical engineering.
 Taylor was a graduate student at Georgia Tech before joining the University of Michigan to complete his doctoral research.
 Throughout his studies Taylor held various positions in chemistry industries, including working for DuPont and General Motors.
 Taylor was a member of the Boy Scouts of America, and achieved the status of Eagle Scout.
 He has said that this experience emphasized the important of preserving planet Earth.